Amy Casey Cooks

 A piece of reuben casserole.

 This recipe for reuben casserole was a creation for a reuben sandwich loving personal chef client family of mine.
+The family loves casseroles especially this chicken and kale casserole).
 They wanted all the flavors of a reuben sandwich, but in an easy to reheat version.
 And as a bonus, the hearty casserole stays delicious in the refrigerator for up to 3 days.

 Just like a classic reuben sandwich, the casserole has corned beef, sauerkraut, homemade thousand island dressing and Swiss cheese are layered between rye bread.